andrewzenkov/deeper-node/README.md

 One of the most useful libraries inside of Node is library libuv which is written on C++ fully.
 The second very important component of Node is V8 engine which is used as a core engine for Google Chrome browser.
 It’s a necessary core of iterperatating and involving javascript code.

-// Event loop. // The require function executes all code inside of module as usual js code then caches it and imports that as usual variable // When event loop has no any functions for executing it shuts down, until any function is received as function for executing.
+// Event loop. <br>
+// The require function executes all code inside of module as usual js code then caches it and imports that as usual variable <br>
+// When event loop has no any functions for executing it shuts down, until any function is received as function for executing.<br>

 Event loop is a kind of infinite cycle.
 Each iteration is called 'tick'.
 There is analogy of the tack of CPU.
 But unlike tacts, the cycle of event loop can go on for long time.